Study and Test the Entire Bible in a Year, Every Year

 Do not go to the Gentiles, and do not enter into any Samaritan town.
 6 But go instead to the lost sheep of the house of Israel.
 7 As you go, proclaim, ‘The kingdom of heaven has come near!

 As we go out looking for the lost sheep of the house of Israel, all the nations have the same opportunity to be grafted in as well.
 And one day, everyone who has been grafted in to the house of Israel will become one with the house of Judah as we read in Hebrews!

 This Week’s Hidden Aleph-Tav’s

 In the Hebrew Scriptures there are hidden aleph-tav’s [את] that aren’t usually translated into English.
 But they are very enlightening when we read them in the Hebrew, especially because Jesus/ Yeshua said He WAS the aleph-tav.
-The את identifies covenant peoples, persons, places, things and titles pertaining to the ownership of property by יהוה Father through את Yeshua our Messiah.
-As you move through the Laws of Liberty (Torah) notice where the את is placed and where it is not placed.
-Paul declares in Romans 7:12 the TORAH (nomos) is Holy and the Commandments are Holy (Set apart), Righteous (Just) and Good (of Benefit).
-Following are the aleph-tav’s [את] we find in this week’s study:
+These are the ones we find in this week’s study:

 Bible Study for Kids

 It’s sometimes hard to make the Old Testament fun for kids.
-Try these Children’s stories:
+Try these Children’s activities: